 With acrocyanosis, the baby’s hands and feet are blue.
 This is normal right after birth.
 In fact, most newborns have some acrocyanosis for their first few hours of life.
-It happens because blood and oxygen aren’t circulating properly to the hands and feet yet.
-The problem goes away as the blood vessels in the baby's hands and feet open up.
+It happens because blood and oxygen are circulating to the most important parts of the body such as the brain, lungs, and kidneys rather than to the hands and feet.
+The problem goes away as the baby's body gets used to new blood circulation patterns.
 Later, acrocyanosis can come back if the baby is cold (such as after a bath).
 This is normal, and will go away by itself.

 Cyanosis can be a blue color around the mouth or face, or over the whole body.
-It happens when there isn’t enough oxygen traveling through the baby’s body.
-It means the baby is not getting enough oxygen.
-If you notice cyanosis, tell your baby's health care provider or a nurse right away.
+It happens when the baby’s red blood cells aren't carrying as much oxygen as expected.
+It may mean the baby is not getting enough oxygen.
+If you notice cyanosis, tell your baby's healthcare provider or a nurse right away.

-Mottling occurs when the baby’s skin looks blue and blotchy.
+Mottling occurs when the baby’s skin looks blue or pale and blotchy.
 There may also be a bluish marbled or weblike pattern on the baby’s skin.
 The parts of the skin that are not blotchy may be very pale (this is called pallor).
-Mottling could be due to a congenital heart problem, poor blood circulation, or an infection.
-Tell your baby's health care provider or a nurse right away if you notice mottling.
+Mottling is not uncommon in premature or ill babies in the neonatal intensive care unit.
+In other babies, it could be due to a congenital heart problem, poor blood circulation, or an infection.
+Tell your baby's healthcare provider or a nurse right away if you notice mottling.

-Redness around the baby’s umbilical cord, catheter site, IV site, or circumcision site.
-The site could be infected.
+Redness around the baby’s umbilical cord or circumcision site, which could be a sign of infection

-Red spots (caused by broken blood vessels).
-This is often a sign of trauma or infection.
-It could also be due to a problem with the blood’s ability to clot.
+Red spots (caused by broken blood vessels), which may be a sign of trauma or infection or could be due to a problem with the blood’s ability to clot